silum/astrokat-wiki/Basic-definitions-used-in-astrokat.md

 * The noise diode will cycle through an on/off pattern in the amount of time set by _`cycle_len`_, specified in seconds or fraction of seconds.
 * Fraction of the cycle time the noise diode must be in the on state is provided in _`on_fraction`_ key

 ### Observation loops
-An example observation contains the following elements and items:
-* **Observation Loop** containing a sequence of LST ranges, each LST element provides a list of targets to observe over that sidereal time range.
+An observation_loop contains a sequence of LST ranges, each LST element provides a list of targets to observe over that sidereal time range.
 When converting from a catalogue, the LST range is calculated from the RA of the listed targets.

-* **Target List** and **Calibration Standards** are targets, each specified as:
+**Target List** and **Calibration Standards** are targets, each specified as:
 _`name=<name>, radec=<HH:MM:SS.f, DD:MM:SS.f>, tags=<cal/target>, duration=<sec>`_
 _`name=<name>, gal=<DD:MM:SS.f, DD:MM:SS.f>, tags=<cal/target>, duration=<sec>`_
 _`name=<name>, azel=<az.f,el.f>, tags=<target>, duration=<sec>`_

-Two types of targets are specified:
-* observation targets of interest with accompanying gain/delay calibrators as ordered targets
-* [optional] calibration standards to be observed at some user specified cadence by adding:
-_`, cadence=<sec>`_
+Sources specified in the _`target_list`_ will be observed in the order listed in the configuration file, while sources listed in the _`calibration_standards`_ will be observed after all the targets in the _`target_list`_ has been completed, or intermittently at a user specified cadence.
+Targets listed in the _`target_list`_ can be observation targets of interest with accompanying gain/delay calibrators, while _`calibration_standards`_ observations are not necessarily required as part of the target cycle.
+A _`target_list`_ must always be provided for observation, but _`calibration_standards`_ are only provided when needed.

 **Tags** are used by the telescope to classify the target type, current available options:
 * Target tags indicate the type of target coordinate along with the 'target' indicator